 "Look just beneath the area where you set wages to see how many people are at work in your city," Arges continued.
-"You'll also see if there is any unemployment in the city.
+"You'll also see if there is any unemployment in the city or how many more workers your city needs.